koalas11/Witness/README.md

 - Google account for Gmail and Drive integration (optional)
 - Gemini API Key for LLM features (optional)

+Note: To use the Google Integration features (Gmail, Drive), you need to contact one of the team members to obtain access.

 ### Building and running the app

 1. Clone the repository: